7. Multiplicative Functionals#

 so that

 A multiplicative functional that satisfies (7.2) is called a multiplicative martingale.
-We denote such a process as \(M \eqdef L\) because it is appropriate to view it as likelihood ratio process.
-We will have more to say about this in some of the discussion that follows.
-It will often be convenient to initialize this process at \(M_0 = L_0 = 1.\)
+We can view this process as a likelihood ratio process, so we’ll label it as \(M \eqdef L\).
+It will often be convenient to initialize this likelihood ratio process at \(M_0 = L_0 = 1.\)

 Example 7.3

-Suppose that \(M_t = \exp\left[h(X_t)\right]\) where \(h\) is a Borel measurable function.
+Suppose that \(M_t = \exp\left[f(X_t)\right]\) where \(h\) is a Borel measurable function.
 The associated additive functional satisfies

 When the process \(\{X_t\}\) is stationary and ergodic, multiplicative functional Example 7.1 displays expected growth or decay, while multiplicative functionals Example 7.2 and Example 7.3 do not.
 Multiplicative functional Example 7.3 is stationary, while Example 7.1 and Example 7.2 are not.

-We can construct other multiplicative functionals simply by multiplying instances of these primitive ones.
-Soon we shall reverse that process by taking an arbitrary multiplicative functional and (multiplicatively) decomposing it into instances of our three types of multiplicative functionals.
-Before doing so, we explore multiplicative martingales in more depth.
+By multiplying together instances of these primitive multiplicative functionals, we can construct other multiplicative functionals.
+We can also on reverse that process by taking an arbitrary multiplicative functional and (multiplicatively) decomposing it into instances of our three types of multiplicative functionals.
+Before doing that, we explore multiplicative martingales in more depth.

 7.3.
 Multiplicative martingales#